Bob Costas, Pasty Guy Offended By Word Native ‘t Offended By

 UPDATE:

-Mofo Politics has a petition to Costas change his offensive name.
+Mofo Politics has a petition to Costas his offensive name.

 Al- Was Perfectly Legal

-The debate has raged for some days now … was the killing of al-Awlaki in Yemen ?
+debate has raged for some days now … was the killing of al-Awlaki in illegal?

-There are two arguments alleging the illegality of al-Awlaki’s killing.
+There are two primary arguments alleging the illegality of al-Awlaki’s killing.

 First, he was a US citizen, and as such, was due a trial.